 In addition to responding to the panel's inquiries, ask your interviewers some questions to demonstrate your interest.
 Try to brainstorm questions in advance as you research the company and the members of the hiring team.
 In the interview, inquire about projects, company goals or professional aspects unique to each panelist.

 Here are some common panel interview questions and example answers:

-Your answer to this question should demonstrate why your skills and experience make you the right candidate for the job.
-When you answer, start with a short overview of your current career level before discussing your professional beginnings and what you would like to achieve in the future.
+Your answer to this question demonstrates why your skills and experience make you the right candidate for the job.
+When you answer, start with a short overview of your current career level before discussing your professional beginnings and accomplishments and what you want to achieve in the future.